-The Association uses the criteria established in GASB Statement No. 14, as amended, to define the reporting entity and identify component units.
+The Association uses the criteria established by governmental accounting standards to define the reporting entity and identify component units.
 Component units are entities for which the Association is considered to be financially accountable or entities that would be misleading to exclude.
 There are no other entities that qualify for inclusion as a component unit within the Association's reporting entity.

-(b) Basis of presentation-The financial transactions of the Association are reported as a proprietary fund type - Enterprise Fund.
+- (b) Basis of presentation-The financial transactions of the Association are reported as a proprietary fund type Enterprise Fund.
 Enterprise Funds are used to account for activities in a manner similar to private-sector business enterprises.
 The Association's operating revenues result from exchange transactions.
 Exchange transactions are those in which each party receives and gives up essentially equal values.
-Nonoperating revenues, such as investment earnings, result from nonexchange transactions or ancillary activities.

-(c) Measurement focus and basis of accounting-The Association utilizes the economic resources measurement focus and accrual basis of accounting.
-Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of the timing of the related cash flows.

-(d) Cash and cash equivalents-The Association's cash consists of legally authorized demand deposits.
+Nonoperating revenues, such as investment earnings, result from nonexchange transactions or ancillary activities. - (c) Measurement focus and basis of accounting-The Association utilizes the economic resources measurement focus and accrual basis of accounting.
+Revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of the timing of the related cash flows. - (d) Cash and cash equivalents-The Association's cash consists of legally authorized demand deposits.
 The institutions in which such deposits are kept are certified as Qualified Public Depositories under the Florida Public Deposits Act.
-Therefore, the total bank balances on deposit at September 30, 2023 are insured or collateralized pursuant to Chapter 280, Florida Statutes.
-For purposes of the statement of cash flows, the Association considers only highly liquid investments with original maturities of less than three months to be cash equivalents.
+Therefore, the total bank balances on deposit at September 30, 2024 are insured or collateralized pursuant to Chapter 280, Florida Statutes.
+For purposes of the statement of cash flows, the Association considers only highly liquid investments, including certificates of deposit, with original maturities of less than three months to be cash equivalents. - (e) Investments-The Association states certain investments at their fair value if the investment has a readily determinable market value. - (f) Accounts receivable-The Association's accounts receivable are stated at gross value.

-(e) Investments-The Association is authorized to invest in the Local Government Surplus Funds Trust Fund; Securities and Exchange Commission registered money market funds with the highest credit quality rating; savings accounts and certificates of deposits in qualified public depositories; and direct obligations of the U.S. Treasury.
-Such investments are stated at cost plus accrued interest, which approximates fair value.

-(f) Accounts receivable-The Association's accounts receivable are stated at gross value.
 Management estimates is that all significant receivables will be collected within a reasonable time frame and no allowance for uncollectable accounts should be established.